 11.8.2 Schedule B: Travel.
 Schedule B shall identify in-state and out-of-state travel that is directly related to Perkins Leadership Grant activities.
-Additional information about allowable and unallowable travel and travel costs is included in Appendix G (Grant Cost Guidelines).
+Additional information about allowable

 Grantees may be asked to travel to Austin once during the grant period to make a presentation on grant activities to Coordinating Board staff and other State Leadership grantees.
 The Coordinating Board will determine the presentation date.
 The awarded applicant is expected to travel to at least one state professional conference during the grant period and make a presentation to disseminate information about the grant to other CTE professionals.